keepemapp/back/README.md

 * [ ] Ensure that we detect/register when the asset file was uploaded (or if it was), and change the response accordingly Either give them the publish_url or the view URL for the file when they do a `get` on the asset
 * [ ] Test asset file upload and retrieval
+* [ ] Implement command responsibility segregation for POST APIs (do not return result and just redirect.
+See https://stackoverflow.com/questions/62119138/how-to-do-a-post-redirect-get-prg-in-fastapi)